thewarboys/biometric-fingerprint-module/README.md

 # Biometric-Fingerprint-Integration
-This module is made using Mantra SDK .
-I have integrated it in the project for biometric registration and authentication.
+This is the code for integration of mantra mfs biometric fingerprint device with php for authentication using fingerprint.
+Code for biometric is in javascript and php.